Undergraduate: Georgetown University, 2006

 I was burdened with being well enough to understand the enormity of this disability while also not being well enough to regain the function I had lost.
 So I went and did other things.

-Then, when I felt ready, I started taking post-baccalaureate classes at San Francisco State.
-I applied to medical school and started at George Washington the fall of 2011, eight years after my surgery.
+Then, when I felt ready, I started taking postbaccalaureate classes at San Francisco State.
+I applied to medical school and started at George Washington in the fall of 2011, eight years after my surgery.

 What is medical school like?

-I’m in my third year now and I can say with certainty that this is exactly what I hoped for.
-Patients are fascinating people, each with his or her special story and we have the privilege of learning about them.
-The material that we study never gets boring and the skills that we learn never lose their utility.
+I’m in my third year now, and I can say with certainty that this is exactly what I hoped for.
+Patients are fascinating people, each with their special story, and we have the privilege of learning about them.
+The material that we study never gets boring, and the skills that we learn never lose their utility.

 What surprised you about medicine?